GP Trainer Re-Approval.

 The evidence will look to satisfy the GMC standards.

 Once again thank you for your continued support in this process.
-The documents on the right hand side of this page including the FAQs are available for further information in the first instance.
+The FAQs shown below and the documents shown at the bottom of this page are available for further information in the first instance.

 All sites from which training takes place need to be approved as an educational site and registered as such with the GMC.